filipzupancic/meta-exchange/README.md

 // We only Dockerised MetaExchangeApi because it makes the most
 // sense.
 MetaExchangeConsole was used mainly for debugging.

-Unzip Unzip order_books_data.7z in MetaExchangeApi/Data/ folder
+Unzip order_books_data.7z in MetaExchangeApi/Data/ folder
 > cd MetaExchangeConsole/
 > dotnet restore
 > dotnet build